bitcoinpay/bitcoinpay-opencart/README.md

-# BitcoinPay Opencart v1.0 payment module
+# BitcoinPay Opencart v1.0 payment module is compatible with opencart v1.5 and higher.
+This plugin is not compatible with Opencart v2.0 and higher.

-BitcoinPay payment module for Opencart v1.0

 ### Notice
 We recommend to use Opencart bitcoin payment module v2.0 which is compatibile with Opencart 2.0 and higher.
 Please follow Opencart v2.0 link for more info: